bgeo-gis/mapproxy-docker/README.md

 ### Database Setup

 Mapproxy requires a `tiled` schema in your PostgreSQL database.
-Follow the `ddl/tiled.sql` file (located in this repository) to:
+Follow the `ddl/tiled.sql` file (included in this repository) to:

 1. Create the schema `tiled` and the user `tileuser`.
 2. Create the required materialized views (`ws_t_node`, `ws_t_arc`, `ws_t_connec`, `ws_t_link`).